Rent and service charge review

 This covers all communal tree pruning and felling.

 These are incidental costs for things such as rock salt which may have been purchased for use on your estate.
-Accounts will be amended accordingly on your next service charge statement if it is not used, but only if you pay a variable service charge (tenancy agreement signed).
+Accounts will be amended accordingly on your next service charge statement if it isn’t used, but only if you pay a variable service charge (tenancy agreement signed).

-This is a charge for a service which relates directly to you as an individual resident i.e. water charges.
+This is a charge for a service which relates directly to you as an individual resident for example water charges.
 This is not a communal charge.

 This is charged to all rental customers at the standard 15% rate.
 The fee covers the administration costs of the services we provide.

 One is 7% and is added to charges from management agents.
 These are marked ‘management charge fee’ on the statement.
 The other is 15%.